Four Things to Know When Selecting a Childcare Center

 If your kids are going to be with someone all day, it’s a good idea to make sure that the teacher interacts well with your children.

-“A parent should look at whether a teacher is going to physically get down to the child’s level, even with small babies, and really interact well with the kids,” Kabakjian said.
+“A parent should look at whether a teacher is going to physically get down to the child’s level, even with small babies, and really interact well with the kids,” shares Janet Kabakjian, Director of the Octorara YMCA Program Center.
 “There needs to be music, movement and reading, some hand games, things that are going to stimulate a child’s mind.”

 “Pay attention to the organization and environment,” Kabakjian said.
 “You should make sure that each child has their own space or crib.
 Each child’s information should be listed on a board, with his or her likes, dislikes, routine and allergies.”